-Requesting flexible working is a new ‘day one’ right for NHS staff working in England and Wales.
+Requesting flexible working is a ‘day one’ right for NHS staff working in England and Wales.
 Find out more about your options and how to make a request.

 What’s the new agreement on flexible working?